lawrence-witt/with-event-interface/README.md

 # with-event-interface

 Adds a simple, intuitive event interface to any JavaScript object or class constructor.
 Attach listeners to your methods and run side-effects whenever they get called.
+Augment static methods of your classes with event interface functionality so new instances are always ready to use.

 ## Getting Started